mdlacasse/Owl/README.md

 ```
 <img src="https://raw.github.com/mdlacasse/Owl/main/images/taxIncomePlot.png" width="800">

-Typical plots look like the following.
-The optimal spending profile looks like this (in today's dollars).
-Notice drop
+The optimal spending profile is show in the next plot (in today's dollars).
+Notice the drop
 (we selected 60% survivor needs) at the passing of the first spouse.
 ```python
 plan.showProfile('today')